monitorjbl/user-service/README.md

 docker run -it -p 8080:80 -e ENCRYPTION_KEY=asdfasdfasdfasdf user-service
 ```

+The UI will be available at [http://localhost:8080](http://localhost:8080) and the backend will be available at [http://localhost:8080/api](http://localhost:8080/api).
+You can browse the Swagger docs at [http://localhost:8080/api/swagger-ui.html](http://localhost:8080/api/swagger-ui.html).

 ## Development

 To build this app locally, you will need Maven 3.5+ and Java8+.